2018–19 FA Cup: Third round proper

-The Third Round draw took place on 3 December 2018 and was broadcast live on BBC One and BT Sport before the final second round tie between Guiseley and Fleetwood Town.
-All 32 Third Round Proper ties took place on the weekend of 4–7 January 2019.
+The third round draw took place on 3 December 2018 and was broadcast live on BBC One and BT Sport before the final second round tie between Guiseley and Fleetwood Town.
+All 32 third round proper ties took place on the weekend of 4–7 January 2019.
 A total of 64 clubs played in the third round; 20 winners of the second round, and 44 teams from the Premier League and EFL Championship entering in this round.
 This round included one team from Level 6, Woking, the lowest-ranked team still in the competition.

 The scheduling for the third round was controversial, due to the number of games scheduled outside the traditional kick-off slot of 15:00 GMT on Saturday.
-Only 10 of 32 Third Round Proper matches kicked off at that time.
+Only 10 of 32 third round proper matches kicked off at that time.
 This was a result of the FA signing a new overseas television deal in October 2016, which came into force this season.
 The new contract caused a number of matches to be moved to other time-slots to accommodate viewers outside the UK.

 Fourth round proper

-The draw for the Fourth Round took place on 7 January following the Southampton–Derby County game.
+The draw for the fourth round took place on 7 January following the Wolverhampton Wanderers-Liverpool game.
 It was shown on BBC and was conducted by Carl Ikeme and Robbie Keane.
-All 16 Fourth Round ties were played on the weekend of 25–28 January 2019.
+All 16 fourth round ties were played on the weekend of 25–28 January 2019.
 This round included one team from Level 5, Barnet, the lowest ranking and only non-League side left in the competition.

-Fifth Round Proper
+Fifth round proper

-The draw for the Fifth Round took place on 28 January 2019.
+The draw for the fifth round took place on 28 January 2019.
 Matches were played on the weekend of 15–18 February 2019.
 This round included one team from Level 4, Newport County, the lowest ranking side left in the competition.
 As of this season, extra time and penalties replaced replays as the method for resolving a drawn tie.